rajashreeDeb/rajashreeDeb/README.md

 </p>

 ### 🙋‍♂️ About Me
-- 🧑🏻‍🦰 I'm a sophomore at KIIT Bhubaneswar studying Computer Science
+- 🧑🏻‍🦰 I'm a 3rd year Engineering student at KIIT University, Bhubaneswar studying Computer Science

 - 🔭 I’m looking to contribute to Open Source